 The interim replacements for CFCs are hydrochlorofluorocarbons (HCFCs), which deplete stratospheric ozone, but to a much lesser extent than CFCs.[48]
 Ultimately, hydrofluorocarbons (HFCs) will replace HCFCs.
 Unlike CFCs and HCFCs, HFCs have an ozone depletion potential (ODP) of 0.[49]
 DuPont began producing hydrofluorocarbons as alternatives to Freon in the 1980s.
 These included Suva refrigerants and Dymel propellants.[50]
 Natural refrigerants are climate friendly solutions that are enjoying increasing support from large companies and governments interested in reducing global warming emissions from refrigeration and air conditioning.

 On September 21, 2007, approximately 200 countries agreed to accelerate the elimination of hydrochlorofluorocarbons entirely by 2020 in a United Nations-sponsored Montreal summit.
 Developing nations were given until 2030.
 Many nations, such as the United States and China, who had previously resisted such efforts, agreed with the accelerated phase out schedule.[53]
-India successfully phased out HCFCs by 2020.[54]
+India successfully achieved the complete phase out of HCFC-141 b in 2020.[54]

-While new production of these refrigerants has been banned, large volumes still exist in older systems and pose an immediate threat to our environment.[55]
-Preventing the release of these harmful refrigerants has been ranked as one of the single most effective actions we can take to mitigate catastrophic climate change.[56]
+While new production of these refrigerants has been banned, large volumes still exist in older systems and have been said to pose an immediate threat to our environment.[56]
+Preventing the release of these harmful refrigerants has been ranked as one of the single most effective actions we can take to mitigate catastrophic climate change.[57]

 Work on alternatives for chlorofluorocarbons in refrigerants began in the late 1970s after the first warnings of damage to stratospheric ozone were published.